Do you love the flavor of a Rio Red grapefruit? If so, why not grow your own? Learn how to care for and maintain these grapefruit trees below.

 To maintain the beauty and health of the tree, use fertilizer.
 Based on the geographical location of the tree, measure the fertilizer based on the age of the tree.
 And, try to fertilize in the growing season.

 Start the process with one cup of ammonium sulfate fertilizer, then increase that amount as the tree ages.

 The Rio grapefruit is a low-maintenance fruit.
 There's not much pruning required except for dead branches and tree suckers stemming from the base of the tree.

 And depending on the size of the tree, the new growth might need trimming as well.
 If you're growing more than one tree, keeping in mind trees grow at different rates.
 Adjust the pruning schedule to accommodate each tree.

 Weeds compete for moisture and nutrients.
 Keep them away from the base of your tree.
 Weed when needed, especially after it rains.
 Be sure to pull the root with the leaves to prevent them from growing back.

 These grapefruits do better in warm climates.
 So when a rare cold snap arises, you'll need to baby your tree.

 Make use of a tarp.
 Drape it around the base of the tree and secure in the ground so it doesn't fly away.
 This should protect the tree from frost damage during freezing temperatures.

-That fruit, in turn, provides nutritive benefits for the body-weight loss and heart health.
+That fruit, in turn, provides healthy benefits for the body, including aiding weight loss and health health.